 The engineering economy is becoming increasingly global.
 To succeed in this new economy, engineers must not only be technically competent and effective at working within multidisciplinary teams, but they must also have the cultural, social, and language skills necessary to effectively interact with colleagues and customers overseas.

-Funded by the National Science Foundation (NSF), Virginia Tech (USA) and the Technische Universität Darmstadt (Germany) have established a dual international NSF Research Experiences for Undergraduates (REU) site to encourage US undergraduate students to pursue graduate studies and a research career within an international context and, in particular, within the area of automotive technologies.
-The sixth cohort of 9 students will enroll in this REU program for Summer 2013.
+Funded by the National Science Foundation (NSF), Virginia Tech (USA) and the Technische Universität Darmstadt (Germany) have established a dual international NSF Research Experiences for Undergraduates (REU) site to encourage US undergraduate students to pursue graduate studies and a research career within an international context and, in particular, within the area of automotive engineering.
+The seventh cohort of 9 students will enroll in this REU program for Summer 2017.

-Two REU students will be located at Virginia Tech (VT) Blacksburg, Virginia, and seven REU students will be located at Technische Universität Darmstadt (TUD) in Darmstadt, Germany.
+Two REU students will be located at Virginia Tech in Blacksburg, Virginia; and seven REU students will be located at Technische Universität Darmstadt in Darmstadt, Germany.
 These students will join local graduate research teams in the area of automotive technologies.
-The objective is to place the REU students, to the extent possible, in joint VT-TUD research projects so they can participate in transatlantic research teams with REU students in both locations.
+The objective is to place the REU students, to the extent possible, in joint Virginia Tech - Technische Universität Darmstadt research projects so they can participate in transatlantic research teams with REU students in both locations.

 Language Skills: The research will take place using English.
 German language skill, while desirable, will not be required.
 To the extent German language training is available and desired by the individual REU students, the REU student will be given time off with pay to pursue German language training on a part-time basis.
 The cost of tuition and/or fees for this optional training will be the responsibility of the REU student.